aaryaamoharir/OS_Project2/devlog.md

 to make sure what I've done so far is correct.
 I simulated it using 50 customers, 3 tellers, and only 5 customers allowed in the bank at a time (similar to how they'll only be allowed to access the safe 2 at a time)

+## **04-12-2025 4:17PM Session**
+God bless the deadline has been extended so I'll try to get most of the work done today.
+What I've thought about since the last session is how I want to set up the program.
+I'll probably do it all in one class and since we don't need a logger this time around that simplifies it a little bit.